Antenatal appointments

 Please bring your purple maternity notes booklet to all your appointments.
 We’ll give you this at your first appointment.

-Please do not arrive more than 30 minutes before your face-to-face appointment.
+Please do not arrive more than 30 minutes before your appointment.

-If you arrive more than 15 minutes late, we'll rebook another appointment.
-We cannot see you on the day.
+If you arrive more than 15 minutes late, we'll rebook another appointment as we will not be able see you on the day.

 If you do not attend, the doctor or midwife will decide if your appointment can be rebooked.